-(a) The 60 way connector at the Engine Controller computer located outboard of the battery.
+(a) The 60 way connector at the powertrain control module located outboard of the battery.
 Refer to Group 8D, Ignition, for more information.

 (b) The 25 way connectors on the Body Controller computer, if equipped.

 (c) The circuits to the clock and radio.